Skip to main content

 • It also supports the right of return or compensation for Palestinian refugees

-This is a party I would vote for and recommend voting on the basis of moral justice.
+This is a party I would vote for and recommend voting for on the basis of moral justice.

 Ta’al (1/120)